 Servicing divorce papers by registered or certified mail

 Essentially, the clerk of your court will mail the divorce paperwork (Petition for Divorce, Temporary Orders and Citation) to your spouse by certified mail, return receipt requested.
-Service will be successful in this method if your spouse receives the paperwork and returns the receipt with their signature included to the sender of the documents.
+Service will be successful in this method if your spouse receives the paperwork and returns the ticket with their signature included to the sender of the documents.
 The clerk of your court will then complete a Return of Service form that details when/where your spouse was served.
 That return of service will then be filed with the other documents in your case file.

 Substituted service through a Court Order

 In some instances, it is not possible or practical to serve your spouse with notice of your divorce filing via personal service or certified mail.
 For example, if your spouse resides outside of the United States or does not know where your spouse is geographical, sending a process server out to locate them without more information would be impossible.